 - 1. Students must complete the UA HIPAA training through UAccess Edge Learning.
-This training can be completed on campus or from an off campus location using VPN.
+This training can be completed on campus or from an off-campus location using VPN.
 On UAccess Edge Learning, in the search bar type HIPAA Annual Certification.
 Next, click register.
 When registered click to complete the self-paced modules.
 Detailed instructions are available on the UAccess EdgeLearning site.
-When you have completed the module, print the certificate of completion as a pdf. - 2.
+When you have completed the module, print the certificate as a pdf.
+You will be asked to provide proof of training prior to participating in clinical activities. - 2.
 Students must review the department HIPAA policies (available on slhsfac.arizona.edu) and sign the department confidentiality form.
 Annual updates regarding HIPAA and other security issues will be provided at the start of each academic year

-Students must have a certificate of completion from UAccess Edge Learning and a signed confidentiality form on file in the department office.
+Students must have a certificate of completion from UAccess Edge Learning and a signed confidentiality form on file.
 Direct questions regarding HIPAA to Janet Hawley, SLHS HIPAA Compliance Officer.